 The Mathematics Appendix 1: Examples of formal written methods for addition, subtraction, multiplication and division “sets out some examples of formal written methods for all four operations to illustrate the range of methods that could be taught”, as shown below for long division.
 (Note that it also says, “For division, some pupils may include a subtraction symbol when subtracting multiples of the divisor”.)

-The first two methods depicted are what have often been called the ‘chunking’ method; the third method is the one we shall be investigating (my favourite!).
+The first two methods depicted are what have often been called the ‘chunking’ method of long division; the third long division method is the one we shall be investigating (my favourite!).

-But Wait….That Long Division Method Looks Too Hard I Hear You Shout!
+But Wait….That Long Division Method Looks Too Hard For My Ks2 I Hear You Shout!

 I admit, when I first started teaching Year 6, I shied away from the long division method for a long time.